sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

   the "any attribute" in the SWID model.
 These are covered in {{model-global-attributes}}.

-- The inclusion of extension points in the CoSWID specification using CDDL sockets (see {{RFC8610}} Section 3.9).
+- The inclusion of extension points in the CoSWID specification using CDDL sockets (see {{Section 3.9 of RFC8610}}).
 The use of CDDL sockets allow for well-formed extensions to be defined in supplementary CDDL descriptions that support additional uses of CoSWID tags that go beyond the original scope of ISO-19770-2:2015 tags.

 The following CDDL sockets (extension points) are defined in this document, which allow the addition of new information structures to their respective CDDL groups.